kartonfarkas/api_docs/source/use_cases/index.rst

 Use Cases
 =========

-This section describes some typical use cases for the Suite API.
-Although there are optional parameters for most of the Suite API calls, only those parameters are described that you need to use for the given use case.
+This section describes some typical use cases for the Suite API, and only the relevant optional parameters the API calls are included for each use case.

-The use cases are divided into groups covering similar actions but with increasing complexity.
-For example sending a welcome email without any bells and whistles is a simple use case, whereas sending a welcome email referring to a product the contact has just bought is a more complex one.
+The use cases are grouped by action type, listed in order of increasing complexity.
+For example, sending a plain welcome emailis a simple use case, whereas sending a welcome email referring to a product the contact has just bought is more complex.

-We currently offer use cases covering these activities:
+We currently offer use cases covering the following activities:

 Sending Transactional Emails
 ----------------------------

-The aim of this use case is to send an email after an event took place (e.g.: send an email to all newly-registered contacts, or for those who purchased a product).
-To trigger an email, we use an external event which contains information about the intended recipient.
+The aim here is to send an email in response to an event, e.g.: welcome email to all newly-registered contacts, product purchase confirmation, etc..
+Here an external event, which contains information about the intended recipient, is used to trigger the email.

 .. toctree::
    :maxdepth: 1